Vegas is synonymous with grandeur, meaning, there’s a frick-ton of “Instagrammable” photo ops to fill your vacation album.

 For a differentiated aerial view of Vegas, venture up to the observation deck at the Eiffel Tower to gain a unique perspective of the Strip and Fountains of Bellagio across the street.

-Aria’s Hotel Lobby: Aria’s hotel lobby is home to an artistic photo opportunity that changes with the seasons, meaning there’s always a new selfie to be taken.
+Aria’s Hotel Lobby: Aria’s hotel lobby features an artistic photo opportunity that changes with the seasons, so there’s always a new selfie to take.

 Strat’s Observation Deck: Speaking of elevated spots to photograph Las Vegas, Strat’s SkyPod Observation Deck provides a pretty amazing view of the north end of the Strip from 1,100+ feet up.